mr3m/kanedama/frontend/README.md

 ### French government API

-For business information, you'll have use the French SIRENE public API, you can find the documentation about it [here](https://entreprise.data.gouv.fr/api_doc/sirene).
+For business information, you'll have to use the French SIRENE public API, you can find the documentation about it [here](https://entreprise.data.gouv.fr/api_doc/sirene).

 You can retrieve the information about a business by using the following URL: